 - Old vehicle tires – Okay I know they aren’t really household items, but like plastic potties, they’re great for making small jumps plus they can also be used to keep buckets from being knocked over.
 If your horse is anything like one of mine he’ll always try to knock his food bucket over to see if there’s any more underneath then you’ll know what a pain that can be.
 Instead, place the food bucket (or water bucket) inside an old tire and it’ll be much harder for him to knock it over.

 - Duct tape – This is one of those wonder products that you should keep everywhere, not just at the barn.
 It can be used for quick repairs of rugs, to hold poultices and bandages in place and can even be used to temporarily repair a broken fence.
 I always make sure I’ve got some in my car, at the barn and if I’m going on a long trail ride I take some with me – better safe than sorry I think.

 - Baby wipes – Like duct tape, baby wipes are another one of those miracle products that have so many uses.
 They can be used to quickly remove sweat marks and grass stains from your horse’s coat, are great for giving your tack a quick once-over and even adding shine to your horse’s coat.

-Household items that will save you money at the yard
+Household items that will save you money at the barn

-We all want to save money when we can and doing this at the yard is no exception.
+We all want to save money when we can and doing this at the barn is no exception.
 Sometimes just buying something from the local discount store can cost far less than it does at the tack shop yet do the same job.
-Other times the household item can be adapted for use at the yard.
+Other times the household item can be adapted for use at the barn.

 - Dustpan & brush – Yes you can buy these from your local tack shop or online but buying one from a discount store will do just as good a job but at a fraction of the cost.